Nordix/metal3-dev-tools/wow/ipa-ironic-build.md

 The build process consists of the following steps:

-1. Create a working directory and clone both the IPA and IPA builder reposirories
+1. Create a working directory and clone both the IPA and IPA builder repositories

 2. Create an indentifier tag from `ISO 8061` timestamp an IPA's git commit `sha hash`

-3. Install the dependencies and the IPA builder tool to a python virtual enviorment
+3. Install the dependencies and the IPA builder tool to a python virtual environment

 4. Build the IPA initramfs and kernel images in the python virtual environment then exit the virtual environment